judka-uriel/uriel-book/uriel_en.md

 The TaNaKh teaches to what the enmity between the tribes leads, when after the division into the Northern Kingdom of Israel and the Kingdom of Judah both were defeated, unable individually to withstand external threats.
-Therefore in Yehezkel [37:22](https://www.sefaria.org/Ezekiel.37.22) a prohibition was given:
+Therefore in Yechezkel [37:22](https://www.sefaria.org/Ezekiel.37.22) a prohibition was given:
 “And they shall never again be divided into two kingdoms” — as a loving mother refused to divide her child at the court of Shlomo.
 Consequently, ideas of dividing into two states are unacceptable,